search ]

 Improve Frontend, Animations & Scrolling Performance

 Whether you’ve noticed it or not, in recent years, the topic of optimization and performance of websites has become a hot topic.
-The topic primarily focuses on the loading time of websites and is achieved by reducing the overall weight of the files, server-level optimization, and other techniques.
+It primarily focuses on the loading time of websites and is achieved by reducing the overall weight of files, server-level optimization, and other techniques.

 But what about optimization after the page has loaded?
 In the past, there were no suitable tools for analyzing Frontend Performance, and the need for them was not obvious.

-Although the hardware of mobile devices has been upgraded over these years, it’s important to remember that in terms of hardware specifications, mobile devices are significantly inferior to desktops and laptops, which means that your website’s performance on these devices is lower and may frustrate users, and worse, cause them to abandon the site.
+The way we access the internet has changed drastically, and a very large percentage of the population browses the web on mobile devices.
+Although the hardware of mobile devices has improved over the years, mobile devices are still significantly less powerful than desktops and laptops, which means your website’s performance on those devices is lower and may frustrate users – or worse, cause them to abandon the site entirely.

-As the websites we develop become more complex, we need to ensure a proper user experience through optimization for animations and website scrolling performance (Scrolling Performance) among others.
+As the websites we develop become more complex, we need to ensure a proper user experience through optimization of animations and scrolling performance (Scrolling Performance) among other things.

-To do this, we need to achieve a frame rate of 60fps, a number that approximates the refresh rate of the screens on those devices, to provide as smooth performance as possible.
+To do this, we need to achieve a frame rate of 60fps, a number that matches the refresh rate of most screens, to provide as smooth an experience as possible.

-On mobile devices, and sometimes even on laptops and desktops, the way to provide these performances can be challenging, especially on complex sites.
-In this article, I’ll try to explain a bit about how to approach this issue on your site and improve Frontend performance.
+On mobile devices, and sometimes even on laptops and desktops, providing that level of performance can be challenging, especially on complex sites.
+In this article, I’ll explain how to approach this issue on your site and improve Frontend performance.

 About Frontend Performance and the Repainting Action in Browsers

-If you’re changing the layout, i.e., changing the position of elements on the page, then the browser is forced to work to repaint the pixels on the screen, an action called repainting.
+If you’re changing the layout – i.e., changing the position of elements on the page – then the browser is forced to repaint the pixels on the screen, an action called repainting.

-Repaint occurs with any attribute change to an element on the page that isn’t a change in opacity or transform if I’m not mistaken.
+A repaint occurs with any attribute change to an element on the page that isn’t a change in opacity or transform.
 When the browser changes layout, it will always perform a repaint because every geometric change of an element means pixels need to change.

-In most cases, the action of “arranging” the pixels on your screen is the most time-consuming action in the pipeline and should be avoided as much as possible.
+In most cases, “arranging” the pixels on your screen is the most time-consuming action in the rendering pipeline and should be avoided as much as possible.

-If we use images that Google provided us, the work that the browser performs (the pipeline we’re talking about) is done in the following way:
+If we use the images that Google provided, the work the browser performs (the pipeline we’re talking about) goes like this:

-By the way, there are situations in which we change non-geometric attributes such as changing backgrounds, text color, shadows, etc. In these situations, there is no need to perform the layout process and the pipeline will look like this:
+By the way, there are situations where we change non-geometric attributes such as backgrounds, text color, shadows, and so on.
+In those cases, there is no need for the layout step, and the pipeline will look like this:

-Using Chrome Dev Tools to Identify Bottlenecks in the Repainting Process
+Using Chrome Dev Tools to Identify Repainting Bottlenecks

 You can use Chrome Developer Tools to quickly identify areas that are repainted on your site.
 Go to the developer tools and open the Rendering tab.
-Then select the option “Paint flashing” as shown in the following image:
+Then enable the “Paint flashing” option as shown in the following image:

-When this option is enabled, Chrome will flash green areas that are being repainted (Repainting).
-Scroll through your site’s page while this option is enabled and I assume you will discover several elements that are repainted during the scroll even though at first glance, it is not clear why these areas are being repainted.
+When this option is enabled, Chrome will flash green over areas that are being repainted.
+Scroll through your site with this option on, and you’ll likely discover several elements that are repainted during scrolling even though, at first glance, it’s not clear why.

-If you find that there are such areas, you will need to investigate a bit and check why they are being repainted again and again.
+If you find such areas, you’ll need to investigate and check why they are being repainted repeatedly.

-Let’s give an example to better understand what we’re talking about and let’s look at Savvy Blog.
-Here is a video showing which areas are repainted when I scroll through the site (this is no longer the case after optimization):
+Let’s look at an example to better understand.
+Here is a video showing which areas were repainted when I scrolled through Savvy Blog (this is no longer the case after optimization):

 • The top part of the page (header) is painted green.